aliakbarRashidi/PandaViewer/README.md

 A number of third party libraries and tools are used by PandaViewer.
 A list of them and their respective licenses can be found in the THIRD_PARTY_LICENSES file.

-The Windows builds are distributed
+The Windows builds are distributed with an UnRAR DLL.
+Program icon provided by - http://polkaparadise.deviantart.com/art/FREE-Panda-icon-352383477